stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

 SAAP is shipped with all the tools that you need to add a Tekton pipeline to your application.

 **Prerequisites:**
-An application deployed through GitOps structure
+An application deployed through the GitOps structure

 ## Tekton Pipeline

 > Tekton (OpenShift Pipelines) is the new kid on the block in the CI/CD space.
 It's grown rapidly in popularity as it's Kubernetes Native way of running CI/CD.
 To learn more about Tekton visit [`tekton.dev`](https://tekton.dev/)

 Tekton is deployed as an operator in our cluster and allows users to define in YAML Pipeline and Task definitions. <span style="color:blue;">[Tekton Hub](https://hub.tekton.dev/)</span> is a repository for sharing these YAML resources among the community, giving great reusability to standard workflows.
-Similar to Tekton Hub, we at stakater have created our own reusable tasks at [Tekton Catalog](https://github.com/stakater/tekton-catalog/)
+Similar to Tekton Hub, we at Stakater have created our own reusable tasks at [Tekton Catalog](https://github.com/stakater/tekton-catalog/)

 ## Deploying the Tekton Objects